neurodata/checklists/matrix.md

 ### if n<1000, d>>100:

-1. For 1 sample, what fraction of features are of each kind (binary, integer, non-negative, character, string etc.)
+1. What fraction of features of each kind (binary, integer, non-negative, character, string etc.)
-2. For two different samples, what fraction of NaNs?
-Infs?
+2. What is the distribution of NaNs per row?
+Per column?
+Infs per row?
+Per column?
 3. Heat map of randomly selected 1,000 dimensions of raw data
 4. Violin plots of randomly selected ~100 dimension
 5. Outlier plot